OutpostRyan/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 Please note that additional third-party terms and conditions may apply to Content you download, copy, purchase, or use.
 ## 5. Fees, Payment, and Renewal
 ### a.
-Automattic Fees
+Outpost Fees
-**Fees for Paid Services.** Some of our Services are offered for a fee, like [WordPress.com plans](https://wordpress.com/pricing/), [WooCommerce themes or extensions](https://woocommerce.com/), [Jetpack plans](https://jetpack.com/pricing/), [Jetpack CRM bundles](https://jetpackcrm.com/pricing/), [VaultPress plans](https://vaultpress.com/plans/), [Happy Tools](https://happy.tools), [MailPoet plans](https://account.mailpoet.com/), the [Payments feature](https://en.support.wordpress.com/recurring-payments-button/), [WooCommerce Payments](https://docs.woocommerce.com/document/payments/faq/fees/), [Email](https://wordpress.com/support/add-email/adding-email-powered-by-titan-to-your-site/), and [domain registration and renewal](https://en.support.wordpress.com/domains/domain-pricing-and-available-tlds/) (collectively, “Paid Services”).
+**Fees for Paid Services.** Some of our Services are offered for a fee, like [Outpost](https://outpost.pub).
 By using a Paid Service, you agree to pay the specified fees.
 Depending on the Paid Service, there may be one-time fees, recurring fees, or revenue-based fees.
 For recurring fees, we’ll bill or charge you in the automatically-renewing interval (such as monthly, annually, or biennially) you select, on a pre-pay basis until you cancel, which you can do at any time by contacting the relevant support team.
-For revenue-based fees — such as [fees for the Payments feature](https://en.support.wordpress.com/recurring-payments-button/#related-fees) — you pay us a percentage of the revenue your website generates.
-Revenue-based fees are ongoing.
 **Taxes.** To the extent permitted by law, or unless explicitly stated otherwise, all fees do not include applicable federal, provincial, state, local or other governmental sales, value-added, goods and services, harmonized or other taxes, fees, or charges (“Taxes”).
 You’re responsible for paying all applicable Taxes relating to your use of our Services, your payments, or your purchases.
 If we’re obligated to pay or collect Taxes on the fees you’ve paid or will pay, you’re responsible for those Taxes, and we may collect payment.
 **Payment.** If your payment fails, Paid Services are otherwise not paid for or paid for on time (for example, if you contact your bank or credit card company to decline or reverse the charge of fees for Paid Services), or we suspect a payment is fraudulent, we may immediately cancel or revoke your access to Paid Services without notice to you.
 **Automatic Renewal.** To ensure uninterrupted service, recurring Paid Services are automatically renewed.
 This means that unless you cancel a Paid Service before the end of the applicable subscription period, it will automatically renew, and you authorize us to use any payment mechanism we have on record for you, like credit cards or PayPal, or invoice you (in which case payment is due within 15 days) to collect the then-applicable subscription fee as well as any Taxes.
-By default, your Paid Services will be renewed for the same interval as your original subscription period, so for example, if you purchase a one-year subscription to a WordPress.com plan, you’ll be charged each year for access for another 12-month period.
+By default, your Paid Services will be renewed for the same interval as your original subscription period, so for example, if you purchase a one-year subscription to an Outpost plan, you’ll be charged each year for access for another 12-month period.
 We may charge your account up to one month before the end of the subscription period to make sure pesky billing issues don’t inadvertently disrupt your access to our Services.
 The date for the automatic renewal is based on the date of the original purchase and cannot be changed.
 If you’ve purchased access to multiple services, you may have multiple renewal dates.
-You can view your renewal date(s) and manage subscriptions for WordPress.com Paid Services by visiting your [Manage Purchases page](https://wordpress.com/me/purchases).
-For more information about how WordPress.com subscriptions work, please see our [Manage Purchases, Renewals & Cancellations support page](https://en.support.wordpress.com/manage-purchases/).
+If you are a paid subscriver to an Outpost publication, your payment to the publication will be made on a regular basis, depending on whether that subscription is monthly, annual or some other time interval.
+If you’ve purchased access to multiple services, you may have multiple renewal dates.
+You can cancel renewal of subscriptions on each individual publisher's site.
+Your subscription relationship is with the publisher, not Outpost, and therefore, you will need to cancel/renew/etc your subscriptions with the publication, not Outpost.

-You can view your renewal date(s) and manage subscriptions for WooCommerce Paid Services by visiting your [My Subscriptions page](http://woocommerce.com/my-account/my-subscriptions/).
-For more information about how WooCommerce subscriptions work, please see our [FAQs about WooCommerce.com subscriptions](https://docs.woocommerce.com/document/frequently-asked-questions/#woocommercecom-subscription-questions).
+You can view your renewal date(s) and manage subscriptions for an Outpost-powered sites by visiting the site and logging in with the email address you provided to the the site.

-To review renewal dates and manage subscriptions for any other Paid Services, please consult the respective Service’s website or contact the support team.
-You’ll need to check your email (including in spam or other filters) for any reminder emails we might send you before your Paid Services renew.
-**Cancelling Automatic Renewal.** You can manage and cancel your Paid Services at the respective Service’s website.
-For example, you can manage all of your WordPress.com plans through your WordPress.com [Manage Purchases page](https://wordpress.com/me/purchases).
-To cancel a WordPress.com plan, go to your [Manage Purchases page](https://wordpress.com/me/purchases), click on the plan you want to cancel, then follow the instructions to cancel the subscription or turn off auto-renew.
-For WooCommerce Paid Services, you can turn off auto-renew for each active subscription at your [My Subscriptions page](http://woocommerce.com/my-account/my-subscriptions/).
-If auto-renew is successfully turned off, you’ll see the date on which your subscription expires.
-If you have multiple Paid Services to cancel, repeat this process for each subscription.
-**Fees and Changes.** We may change our fees at any time in accordance with these Terms and requirements under applicable law.
+**Fees and Changes.** We may change our fees at any time in accordance with these Terms and requirements under applicable law and in accordance with any contract signed with an publisher.
 This means that we may change our fees going forward, start charging fees for Services that were previously free, or remove or update features or functionality that were previously included in the fees.
 If you don’t agree with the changes, you must cancel your Paid Service.
-**No-Show Policy.** We may have a “no-show policy” for some Paid Services that require your participation (for example, our [Quick Start sessions](https://en.support.wordpress.com/concierge-support/#purchasing-a-session)).
+**No-Show Policy.** We may have a “no-show policy” for some Paid Services that require your participation.
 For instance, this may mean that if you don’t show up or are late for a scheduled session, you’ll still be charged and won’t be entitled to a refund.
 **Refunds.** We may have a refund policy for some of our Paid Services, and we’ll also provide refunds if required by law.
 In all other cases, there are no refunds and all payments are final.
 ### b.
 Fees Collected by Website Owners
 **Fees Paid to Websites or Website Owners.** Website owners can sell items (goods, content, services, etc.), offer subscriptions for their websites at specific price points and intervals, or simply collect payments.
 We’re not involved in a website’s subscription details or store operations (including the quality, timing, pricing, or legality of what may or may not be included in exchange for payment, or any goods or services purchased).
 If you buy items or subscriptions from a website, you’re making the purchase directly from the website owner, and they’re solely responsible for the items sold.
 Please contact the website owner if you have any questions or complaints.
-**Automatic Renewal.** Any recurring payments you make to a website owner (like a [website subscription](https://en.support.wordpress.com/recurring-payments/)) are automatically renewed.
+**Automatic Renewal.** Any recurring payments you make to a website owner are automatically renewed.
 This means that unless you or the website owner cancels your website subscription before the end of the applicable renewal period, it will automatically renew.
 Your recurring payments are renewed for the same interval of time as your original subscription period.
 For example, if you select an annually renewing website subscription, you’ll be automatically charged by the website owner once each year.
-You can view the renewal dates for your website subscriptions on your [Other Site Payments page](https://wordpress.com/me/purchases/other).
-**Cancelling Automatic Renewal of Website Subscriptions.** You can manage and cancel your website subscriptions as described [here](https://wordpress.com/support/recurring-payments/#how-do-i-cancel-a-payment) at your [Other Site Payments page](https://wordpress.com/me/purchases/other).
-Click on the payment you want to cancel and follow the instructions.
+**Cancelling Automatic Renewal of Website Subscriptions.** You can manage and cancel your website subscriptions by logging into that site with the email you used to register.
+In the account panel, click on the payment you want to cancel and follow the instructions.
 Repeat this process for each website subscription you want to cancel.
 **Refunds.** We’re not responsible for refunding fees paid to a website owner because those transactions are between website owners and their users.
 If you’d like to request a refund, please contact the website owner.
-If you have a complaint regarding a website owner, you can [contact us](https://en.wordpress.com/abuse/).
+If you have a complaint regarding a website owner, you can [contact us](https://outpost.pub).
 ## 6. Feedback
 We love hearing from you and are always looking to improve our Services.
 When you share comments, ideas, or feedback with us, you agree that we're free to use them without any restriction or compensation to you.
 ## 7. General Representation and Warranty

-Our mission is to make the web a better place, and our Services are designed to give you control and ownership over your websites.
+### a.Our mission is to help indie publishers thrive, and our Services are designed to give you control and ownership over your websites.
 We encourage you to express yourself freely, subject to a few requirements.
 In particular, you represent and warrant that your use of our Services:

 * Will be in strict accordance with the Agreement;
 * Will comply with all applicable laws and regulations (including, without limitation, all applicable laws regarding online conduct and acceptable content, privacy, data protection, the transmission of technical data exported from the United States or the country in which you reside, the use or provision of financial services, notification and consumer protection, unfair competition, and false advertising);
 * Will not be for any unlawful purposes, to publish illegal content, or in furtherance of illegal activities;
-* Will not infringe or misappropriate the intellectual property rights of Automattic or any third party;
+* Will not infringe or misappropriate the intellectual property rights of Outpost or any third party;
 * Will not overburden or interfere with our systems or impose an unreasonable or disproportionately large load on our infrastructure, as determined by us in our sole discretion;
 * Will not disclose the personal information of others;
 * Will not be used to send spam or bulk unsolicited messages;